-CFSA offers one-on-one training to help Carolina growers become USDA-GAPs certified
+CFSA offers one-on-one training to help North and South Carolina growers become USDA-GAPs certified

 Take advantage of our one-on-one training opportunity to have a mock audit conducted on your farm.
 This training will help you identify potential risks and get an assessment of your current practices in relation to the GAPs certification matrix.

 NEW FOR NC GROWERS!
 If you have participated in the Local Produce Safety Initiative, by participating in a CFSA GAP workshop or receiving a one-on-one consultation, you may qualify for a cost share of up to $900 after successfully completing a GAP audit.
 Learn more.

 CFSA GAPs Consulting

 As part of our Local Produce Safety Initiative, we offer one-on-one site training and consultations including: